WuTheFWasThat/vimflowy/PLUGINS.md

 # Plugin API

-To make a plugin, you can place `.js`, `.css`, or `.sass` files anywhere within the `plugins` folder in the vimflowy source directory.
+To make a plugin, import your javascript from [plugins/index.js](plugins/index.js).
+You can import CSS as well, from your javascript file.
 See the ["hello world" sample plugin](plugins/examples/example2.js) for an extremely minimal example.

 You will have to rebuild vimflowy if using a static distribution.